ps-mr/LinqOnSteroids/website/website.md

 - the evaluation data from our new paper submission, including the raw dataset and scripts to regenerate the graphics and the tables.
-- a technical report accompanying the paper.
+- a technical report accompanying our paper submission.

 <!--
 - updated evaluation results from version 0.2, which lead to essentially the same